 The dogs and I had a photoshoot for an upcoming campaign in the park on Friday afternoon.
-Leo was more excited about the treats hiding in my coat pocket… Oh and that striped t shirt?
-I just bought it at Target for $8 and it’s the softest shirt I own.
+Leo was more excited about the treats hiding in my coat pocket… Oh, and that striped t-shirt?
+I just bought it at Target for $8 , and it’s the softest shirt I own.
 It’s not that shrinking/only wear it once type of fabric either.
 I wore it pretty much all weekend long (don’t act like you don’t do it.)

-I found these jackets at Belk! 🙂 They were Buy One, Get One Half off, so I had to get them both.
+I found these jackets at Belk! 🙂 They were Buy One, Get One Half Off, so I had to get them both.
 I don’t even own a rain jacket, so that validated my purchase.
 I always wore my winter coat, so I needed these.
 I’ll be able to wear these in the fall, too.
 I like them because I can throw them on in the morning before walking the dogs.
 I’ll be using them today for walking in the rain 🙁

 Pink Jacket / Plaid Jacket

 Even though it was super windy, it turned out to be a beautiful day!
-We spent about three and a half hours shooting and we had a lot of fun.
+We spent about three and a half hours shooting, and we had a lot of fun.
 I’ll share more details on the shoot in April! 🙂

 Dermaplaning is an effective treatment for manually removing the top layer of the stratum corneum by using a scalpel to lightly scrape the face.
 This procedure dramatically smoothes and refreshes the skin.
 Dermaplaning also has the added benefit of removing facial hair.
 The facial hair that is removed is vellus hair that does grow back.
 Please note that the hair does not grow back thicker or thinner, lighter or darker but grows back the same as the hair follicle is not being impacted.
 This treatment is recommended every four weeks and is also an excellent addition to facials and chemical peels. –Dr. Capizzi Website

 This was one of the best decisions I’ve ever made for myself.
 Not only does my makeup go on smoother, but it got rid of 60% of the small calcium deposit bumps I had floating around my cheekbones.
 They are almost gone now!
-(I also started taking calcium supplements which is helping them as well.)
-If you’d like me to write more about it, or if you’re interested in trying it out, I highly recommend scheduling an appointment at Dr. Capizzi’s office.
+(I also started taking calcium supplements which are helping them as well.)
+If you’d like me to write more about it or be interested in trying it out, I highly recommend scheduling an appointment at Dr. Capizzi’s office.
 The price is very reasonable compared to all the other places I checked out, and it was a great experience.
 Just tell them I referred you!
 You can ask me questions in the comments if you want to know more about my first experience!